walkabilly/promotion_tenure/cv.md

 * 2020: Ryan Collins.
 Associations between Circadian Rhythm, Physical Activity, Mood, and Cognitive Function During the First Year of Treatment for Breast Cancer.
 PhD Program.
 Committee Member.
 Department of Psychology.
 Memorial University.
 * 2019: Kole Phillips.
 Novel measures of physical activity: String Analysis of Behavior Log Elements (StABLE).
 MSc Program.
 Committee Member.
 Department of Computer Science.
 University of Saskatchewan.
 2019.
-* 2018: Pablo Navarro.
-The Government of Newfoundland and Labrador’s implementation of a “Health in All Policies”.
-PhD Program.
-Committee Member.
-Faculty of Medicine, Division of Community Health and Humanities.
-Memorial University.
 * 2017: Se’era Anstruthers.
 PhD Program.
 Committee Member.
 The Influence of Socioeconomic Factors and Location on the Impact of Children in Healthy Start-Depart Sante.
 Department of Nutrition.
 University of Saskatchewan.
 * 2016: Adriana Fonseca.
 PhD Program.
 Committee Member.
 Physical activity and chronic back disorders in Canadian adults.
 Department of Community Health and Epidemiology.
 University of Saskatchewan.
 * 2016: Kate Hosford.
 MSc Program.
 Committee Member.
 Impacts of a Public Bike Share Program in Vancouver, BC: Changes in Population Cycling Levels and Program Perceptions and Attitudes.
 Faculty of Health Sciences, Simon Fraser University.